Come and meet our members! To visit their company pages simply click on a logo and explore.

 Daniell is an experienced career coach and, having started his career as a journalist and magazine editor, still writes about career matters.

-I started my career in Banking with NatWest Bank at the age of 16, where I undertook a number of specialist roles.
-After 12 years at NatWest I moved into Lloyds Banking Group which is where I started my HR Career and have been here ever since!
+Elaine started her career in Banking with NatWest Bank at the age of 16, where she undertook a number of specialist roles.
+After 12 years at NatWest, Elaine moved to Lloyds Banking Group which is where she began her HR career and has gained over 20 years HR experience, coupled with operational Line Management roles along the way.

 Early Careers Talent Partner, ISG plc